CausticKirbyZ/cryprompt/README.md

     - jessie
     - jane
   world:
+  everyone:
+    with:
+      a:
+        - hat
+        - shirt
+        - shoes
+        - pants
 ```

-the word "hello" defines the base of this tree and will have 2 sub suggestions "to" and "world".
+The word "hello" defines the base of this tree and will have 2 sub suggestions "to" and "world".

 ## Installation